Encryption ban proposal in the United Kingdom: Criticism

 The UK's Information Commissioner Christopher Graham criticized the plans by saying "We must avoid knee-jerk reactions.
 In particular, I am concerned about any compromising of effective encryption for consumers of online services."
 The ISPA claims that the proposal risks "undermining the UK's status as a good and safe place to do business".
 While David Cameron had also claimed that app providers have "a social responsibility to fight the battle against terrorism", the founder of Lavabit had also criticized the proposals, saying the introduction of backdoors would leave systems more vulnerable.

 Resultant legislation

-The resulting legislation was the Investigatory Powers Act 2016 (nicknamed the Snoopers' Charter) which comprehensively sets out and in limited respects expands the electronic surveillance powers of the UK Intelligence Community and police.
+The resulting legislation was the Investigatory Powers Act 2016 (nicknamed the Snoopers' Charter) which defined and expanded upon the electronic surveillance powers of the British intelligence community and Police.
 It also aims to improve the safeguards on the exercise of those powers.